d2rd/glenn-david/index.md

 ## SUMMARY
 *	MBA in Entrepreneurship (Babson College 2020).
-*	Results-driven hands-on senior manager with 17+ years of experience at startup and Fortune 500 companies.
+*	Senior technology manager with 20+ years of experience in business, technology and real estate.
+*	Excellent grasp of product development lifecycles, commercialization and software engineering.
+*	Accomplished at lecturing to multiple levels and communicating to diverse audiences (C-level to end-user).
+*	Easily translates between academic, business, operational and technical languages.
 *	Broad experience with the cloud and mobile computing, Real Estate and Telecommunications sectors.
 *	Practical training in full stack web application design and development using React, JavaScript, NodeJS.
 *	Familiar with the practical application of Artificial Intelligence and Machine Learning in business operations.
 *	Adept at distilling and visualizing data using R, Python and Tableau to report customer research results.
-*	Superior oral and written communicator accomplished at working with a variety of stakeholders.
-*	User-focused, highly intuitive, and inquisitive “voice of the customer” who listens, asks the right questions and builds consensus among stakeholders.

 ---

 ## CONTACT